mallchin/dokuwiki-slack-integration/README.md

 ## Configure

-1. Create an Incoming Webhook on slack
+1. Create an Incoming Webhook on slack: https://api.slack.com/messaging/webhooks#create_a_webhook

 2. Enter the webhook into the slacknotifier configuration section in DokuWiki's Configuration Settings